 Ms. Caldwell chairs executive sessions of the full Board of Directors.
-Our non-management directors met in executive sessions of the full Board without management nine times in 2017.
-In addition, our Audit, Compensation, Nomination/Governance and Risk and Compliance Committees met in executive session at each regularly scheduled quarterly meeting and on other occasions when the members believed it was advisable to do so.
+Our non-management directors met in executive sessions of the full Board without management during 14 meetings in 2018.
+In addition, our Audit and Risk and Compliance Committees generally met in executive session at each regularly scheduled quarterly meeting and on other occasions when the members believed it was advisable to do so.